edumentab/p6-ecma262regex/README.md

 ### ECMA262Regex ![Build Status](https://github.com/edumentab/p6-ecma262regex/actions/workflows/ci.yml/badge.svg)

-This module allows you parsing ECMA262 regex notation and use it in Perl 6.
+This module parses ECMA262 regex syntax and can also translate it to a Raku regex.

 ### SYNOPSIS